-Attribute Action Description Backrest create, update Specify annotations that are only applied to the pgBackRest deployments Global create, update Specify annotations that are applied to the PostgreSQL, pgBackRest, and pgBouncer deployments PgBouncer create, update Specify annotations that are only applied to the pgBouncer deployments Postgres create, update Specify annotations that are only applied to the PostgreSQL deployments pgreplicas.crunchydata.com
+Attribute Action Description backrest create, update Specify annotations that are only applied to the pgBackRest deployments global create, update Specify annotations that are applied to the PostgreSQL, pgBackRest, and pgBouncer deployments pgBouncer create, update Specify annotations that are only applied to the pgBouncer deployments postgres create, update Specify annotations that are only applied to the PostgreSQL deployments pgreplicas.crunchydata.com

-The pgreplicas.crunchydata.com Custom Resource Definition contains information pertaning to the structure of PostgreSQL replicas associated within a PostgreSQL cluster.
+The pgreplicas.crunchydata.com Custom Resource Definition contains information pertaining to the structure of PostgreSQL replicas associated within a PostgreSQL cluster.
 All of the attributes only affect the replica when it is created.

-Attribute Action Description ClusterName Specific catiliden (Spec) tlor PatsegreSQL cluster, e.g. hippo.
-This is used to group PostgreSQL instances (primary, replica Name create The name of this PostgreSQL replica.
-It should be unique within a ClusterName.
-Namespace create The Kubernetes Namespace that the PostgreSQL cluster is deployed in. ${\bf ReplicaStorage}$ create A specification that gives information about the storage attributes for any replicas in the PostgreSQL cluster.
-UserLabels create A set of key-value string pairs that are used as a sort of "catch-all" for things that really should be modeled in
+Attribute Action Description clustername Specific catibern (Spec) f thereaxisegreSQL cluster, e.g. hippo.
+This is used to group PostgreSQL instances (primary, replicas) name create The name of this PostgreSQL replica.
+It should be unique within a ClusterName. namespace create The Kubernetes Namespace that the PostgreSQL cluster is deployed in. nodeAffinity create $Sets \ the \ [node \ affinity \ rules] (\{ < relref \ "/architecture/high-availability/\index.md\#node-affinity" > \} \}) \ for \ this \ For \ rules \ For \ rules \ rul$